 An arthroscopy is a type of keyhole surgery used both to diagnose and treat problems with joints.
 It's most commonly used on the knees, ankles, shoulders, elbows, wrists and hips.
 An arthroscopy involves the use of a device called an arthroscope to examine the joints.
 This is a thin, metal tube about the length and width of a drinking straw that contains a light source and a camera.
 Images are sent from the arthroscope to a video screen or an eyepiece, so the surgeon is able to see inside the joint.

-It's also possible for tiny surgical instruments to be used alongside an arthroscope to allow the surgeon to treat certain joint conditions.
+Sometimes tiny surgical instruments are used alongside an arthroscope to allow the surgeon to treat certain joint conditions.
 As the equipment used during an arthroscopy is so small, only minor cuts need to be made in the skin.
 This means the procedure has some potential advantages over traditional, "open" surgery, including:

 What happens during an arthroscopy?

 The arthroscope is inserted through a small cut in the skin made next to the joint.
 Further small incisions may also be made to allow an examining probe or surgical instruments to be inserted.
 Your surgeon will then examine the inside of the joint using the arthroscope and, if necessary, remove or repair any problem areas.
 This will usually be done under general anaesthetic, although sometimes a spinal or local anaesthetic is used.
 The procedure is usually performed as a day case, which means you'll normally be able to go home on the same day as the surgery.

 An arthroscopy is generally considered to be a safe procedure, but like all types of surgery it does carry some risks.
 It's normal to experience short-lived problems such as swelling, bruising, stiffness and discomfort after an arthroscopy.
 These will usually improve during the days or weeks following the procedure.
 More serious problems are much less common, occurring in less than one in 100 cases.
 They include: